Bringing solutions to our food deserts and local hunger challenges.

-When gaps are identified, one of the biggest assets HHI provides to the community’s response to our food crisis is strategic capacity building.
-HHI’s largest capacity building project is the development of the Gem City Market, the community’s highest profile and most significant food access effort.
+CAPACITY BUILDING – When gaps are identified, we can provide strategic capacity building support.
+HHI’s largest capacity building project is the development of the Gem City Market, the community’s most significant food access effort.
 HHI’s support of the store is not only wide in scope, but also deep in engagement and commitment.
-Currently, HHI is assisting with the market’s $4.2 million capital campaign, grassroots and membership engagement efforts, health planning, as well as the supporting the market’s governance, site pre-development, policy, and store design.
+Currently, HHI is assisting with the market’s $4.5 million capital campaign, grassroots and membership engagement efforts, health planning, as well as the supporting the market’s governance, site pre-development, policy, and store design.

 STRATEGIC COORDINATION – We believe that if we really want to move towards a hunger-free community, we must drive systematic change.
 We are excited to participate in creating a local food equity plan that will focus on varied strategies to achieve community food security.
 Working with key partners such as the Public Health of Dayton and Montgomery County, The Foodbank, Montgomery County, the City of Dayton and many others, we provide community connections and bring food systems expertise to these conversations.
 HHI also serves as co-strategic coordinator for the two major United Way of the Greater Dayton Area and Montgomery County funded food access collective impact projects.

 In all aspects of our work, the Hall Hunger Initiative seeks to support our partners so together we can create a just food system that will benefit everyone in the community.

 Get in touch with us to help bring food security to the Dayton-Montgomery County area.